- Benefits Of An In-Ear Monitor System For Church Worship

 #1.
 Lower The Volume On The Stage

 When you use in-ear monitors for worship, you lower the volume coming from the stage.
 This helps not only with the sound on the stage but helps with the overall mix in the sanctuary.
-The two are not competing with one another and there is only 1 primary source of sound.
-This is especially helpful in small churches where you need to keep the sound from overwhelming the room.
+The two are not competing with one another, and there is only one primary source of the sound.
+This is especially helpful in small churches where you need to keep the music from overwhelming the room.

 #2.
 You Have A Cleaner And Safer Stage